How Does the Combine Harvester Work for Wheat?

 The horizontal-axis threshing roller is perpendicular to the direction of the combine harvester’s movement, allowing for quick and even threshing.
 The vertical-axis threshing roller is parallel to the wheat combine harvester’s direction, giving the grain a longer path inside the roller and more strikes.
 This makes the vertical-axis roller perform well even with high moisture and high-yield crops.
 The dual-axis threshing roller combines the advantages of both horizontal and vertical arrangements.
 It is more efficient and can be used for various types of harvesting conditions.

-After being brushed and struck by the bow-shaped sawtooth on the threshing roller, the grains mixed with husks and broken stalks are filtered through the threshing screen below the roller, separating them from the straw.
-The broken stalks and heads are sent to the secondary roller by a screw conveyor for a second threshing to avoid waste.
+The bow-shaped sawtooth on the threshing roller brushes and strikes the grains mixed with husks and broken stalks, filtering them through the threshing screen below the roller to separate them from the straw.
+The screw conveyor then sends the broken stalks and heads to the secondary roller for a second threshing to avoid waste.

 Cleaning